rubencg195/GRADREC/README.md

 1. Install npm and nodejs
 2. Open CMD in the project home directory.
 3. Run the following command _npm install_
+4. Run the command _node server.js_ to initiate the server

 ## DEMO